abdulrahman9901/Storefront-Backend/README.md

 ## Introduction ##

 This is a REST API simulating an e-commerce backend based on three models: Products, Orders and Users.
-A detailed list of the endpoints and actions available can be found in the [REQUIREMENTS.md] file.
+A detailed list of the endpoints and actions available can be found in the [REQUIREMENTS.md](https://github.com/abdulrahman9901/Storefront-Backend/blob/bf76e95fac748c61d8442396f0d29164528a4818/REQUIREMENTS.md)file.

 ---
 ## Setup ##